TechTechWilson/hangman233/README.md

 Play "Hangman", with Python!

-The aim of this project is to help you practice your Python programming though the well known word game, "Hangman"!
+The aim of this project is to help you practice your Python programming by producing the well known word game, "Hangman"!
-In this project, you develop your problem-solving, problem-solving and logical thinking skills.
+In this project, you will develop your problem-solving, problem-solving and logical thinking skills.

 ---